 Fischer's Happy Hour Tavern

-I recall visiting there in the early 1970s with classmates from Albion when I was living on Radio Hill in TC.
+I recall visiting there in the early 1970s with classmates from Albion when I was living the summer on Radio Hill in TC.
 I thought it was the best hamburger I had ever eaten.
 It probably still is, but beef has exited my diet for whatever reason.
 At the time, I recall enjoying a few Pabst Blue Ribbon beers at the bar accompanied by a cheeseburger and fries.
 All this for under $5.

 Moving forward fifty years, Nancy and I settled on splitting their 4-piece chicken basket after thoroughly enjoying an appetizer of bacon-wrapped fresh asparagus and a cup of cream of asparagus soup.
 It was sumptuous and hot and still very reasonably priced.

 It was absolutely great to be back at Fischer's.
 Thank you, kids!